wussh/terraform-azure-k3s-cluster/README.md

 - Traefik handles TLS termination and external routing
 - Istio focuses on internal service mesh capabilities and traffic management

+### Detailed Traffic Flow

+Here's a detailed breakdown of how traffic flows through the system:

+1. **External Request**:
+   - User makes a request to `http://istio.wush.site`
+   - DNS resolves to Azure Load Balancer IP

+2. **Azure Load Balancer**:
+   - Receives traffic on port 80/443
+   - Routes to Kubernetes nodes based on `loadbalancer.tf` rules
+   - Both master and worker nodes are in the backend pool

+3. **Traefik Ingress Controller**:
+   - Runs as a LoadBalancer service in the cluster
+   - Examines the Host header (`istio.wush.site`)
+   - Matches the IngressRoute in `istio-system` namespace

+4. **Traefik IngressRoute**:
+   - Routes traffic to the Istio Gateway service
+   - Must be in the same namespace as the target service (security constraint)
+   - Uses `passHostHeader: true` to preserve the original host header

+5. **Istio Gateway Service**:
+   - ClusterIP service that forwards to the Istio Gateway pod
+   - Internal to the cluster (not directly exposed to internet)

+6. **Istio Gateway Resource**:
+   - Defines which hosts and ports to accept
+   - Routes traffic based on the host header

+7. **Istio VirtualService**:
+   - Routes traffic to the appropriate backend service
+   - Can apply traffic policies, retries, timeouts, etc.

+8. **Application Service**:
+   - Receives the request and forwards to application pods
+   - Pods have Istio sidecars for mesh features

 ### Installing Istio

 Istio is deployed using Flux CD with the following components: